Climate change a feature of Vermont's 10-year Big Game Plan

 “In 2018, 35% of the state’s population is estimated to reside in the U.S. Census Bureau-defined Burlington metropolitan area, up from 30% in 1990 and 33% in 2000, and that percentage is expected to continue to steadily increase in the next decade,” reads the plan.
 “If national trends hold, suburbanization will likely lead to less knowledge about wildlife, lower exposure to hunters, hunting and hunting as a tool for managing wildlife populations, more emotional and familial feelings towards individual animals, and less hunting and fishing participation.
 These factors have generally been associated with less understanding and support for regulated hunting.”

-Porter said Thursday that the loss of hunters is an issue for several reasons, among them being hunters are a key tool in managing big game animal populations.
+Porter said the loss of hunters is an issue for several reasons, among them being hunters are a key tool in managing big-game animal populations.
 The Big Game plan talks about possibly having to raise bag limits to accommodate fewer hunters, even though game meat can be promoted as a local food source.

 Bears and humans